Charos Kayumova

 Charos Kayumova (born 1 July 1999) is an Uzbekistani taekwondo practitioner.
 She won the gold medal in the women's 53 kg event at the 2021 Asian Taekwondo Championships held in Beirut, Lebanon.

-She competed in the women's 57 kg event at the 2018 Asian Games in Jakarta, Indonesia.
+Kayumova competed in the women's 57 kg event at the 2018 Asian Games in Jakarta, Indonesia.
 She won her first match and she was then eliminated in her next match by Vipawan Siripornpermsak of Thailand.

-In 2019, she competed in the women's bantamweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
+In 2019, Kayumova competed in the women's bantamweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 In that same year, she represented Uzbekistan at the 2019 Military World Games in Wuhan, China and she won the gold medal in the 53 kg event.